Thru These Walls

 "Thru' These Walls" is a song by the English drummer Phil Collins.
-It was released as a single in October 1982, being Collins' fourth single.
-The song is also the seventh track and first single release from Collins' second solo studio album, Hello, I Must Be Going!, released in November of the same year.
+It was released as the UK lead-single in October 1982, from Collins' second solo studio album, Hello, I Must Be Going!, released on 5 November of the same year.
 The song is dark, which follows a vast majority of songs from the album, and is about a man listening through the wall to his neighbours partaking in sexual activities.

 Recording

-The song has distinct similarities to Collins's debut solo single, "In The Air Tonight", featuring similar atmospheric opening chords on a Sequential Circuits Prophet-5 and also using the same gated reverb drum fill.
-In an interview with Melody Maker, Collins said that he exercised a "distinct lack of judgment" in copying the drum fill from "In The Air Tonight".
+The song has distinct similarities to Collins's debut solo single, "In the Air Tonight", featuring similar atmospheric opening chords on a Sequential Circuits Prophet-5 and also using the same gated reverb drum fill.
+In an interview with Melody Maker, Collins said that he exercised a "distinct lack of judgment" in copying the drum fill from "In the Air Tonight".
 The song also features one of Collins's attempts at a "Ringo Starr drum part", Starr being one of his biggest influences as a drummer.